maltebp/tundra/readme.md

 This engine was created as the core part of my Master's thesis in MSc in Games (technology track) at IT University of Copenhagen in 2024.

 In practice, I primarily desired to spend my time on developing an engine.
-Formally, however, the motivation was that there seem to be no general-purpose game engines for the PlayStation out there (to my knowledge), which seem to be because of the technical limitations of the console.
+Formally, however, the motivation was that there seem to be no general-purpose game engines for the original PlayStation out there (to my knowledge), which seem to be because of the technical limitations of the console.
 But I'm not entirely convinced that is reason enough for one to not to exist, and so I formally sought to answer the following hypothesis:

 > What are the technical capabilities of a general-purpose 3D game-engine for the original PlaySta-
 > tion?